 Stock your freezer with these Frozen Spinach Cubes and toss a couple into your next smoothie for a nutritional boost!
-The perfect way to use spinach or kale that’s about to go bad!
+The perfect way to save spinach or kale that’s about to go bad!

 I have a pretty polarizing relationship with smoothies.
 I’m either LOVING them, or I want absolutely nothing to do with them.
-Currently I’m in a loving phase and I’ve been making one pretty much every day.
-As I’ve mentioned, lunch can be a bit of a challenge some days around here with Squish running our schedule so quick, easy smoothies are becoming a go-to lunch.
+Currently, I’m in a loving phase and I’ve been making one pretty much every day.
+As I’ve mentioned, lunch can be a bit of a challenge some days around here with Squish running our schedule, so quick, easy smoothies are becoming a go-to lunch.
 A few weeks ago, I bought some spinach to make a Strawberry Spinach Salad and had some leftover.
-Right before it went bad, I remembered this little trick for turning it into frozen spinach cubes using your blender.
-I used my Blendtec .
+Right before it went bad, I remembered a little trick for turning it into frozen spinach cubes using a blender.
+I used my Blendtec.

-I shared it on Instagram and Facebook a few years ago and it was a big hit and several people commented on it when I shared it in my Food Prep post last week….so I thought I’d share it again!
+I shared it on Instagram and Facebook a few years ago and it was a big hit.

 I certainly didn’t come up with this myself, but it’s a tip I love to share because a lot of people don’t think of it on their own!